Rounding it up

 Your KOHO account actually provides you with free access to a virtual card so you can shop online with confidence and without the need for cash or even a physical card.

-By using a virtual Visa while shopping online, you protect yourself from identity theft, all while making online payments that just wouldn’t be possible if our world relied solely on cash.
+By using a virtual Mastercard while shopping online, you protect yourself from identity theft, all while making online payments that just wouldn’t be possible if our world relied solely on cash.

 5. More investment opportunities